olinpin/ultimateTTC.nvim/README.md

 ## Credits

-Created by oliverhnat
+Created by olinpin

 Inspired by the strategic depth of Ultimate Tic-Tac-Toe and the power of Neovim!

 ---

 **Have fun playing!
-May the best strategist win! ??**
+May the best strategist win! 🎯🏆**